ddxy/Sublime.buildSystem/README.md

-Sublime build System for C/C++ and working Input
+Sublime build System for C/C++ and working Input (Only Windows so far)
 ===================
 This is my Sublime build System for C and C++.
 It seems like Sublime console doesnt support input arguments, so the program will start in a windows console.